Biographies Characteristics Analysis

 Year of construction: 2009

-The mesh shell of the tower is made of steel pipes of large diameter.
-The tower is crowned with a steel spire 160 meters high.
+The mesh shell of the tower is made of large-diameter steel pipes.
+The tower is crowned by a steel spire 160 meters high.

-The design of the mesh shell of the Guangzhou TV tower corresponds to the 1899 patent of the Russian engineer Shukhov.
+The design of the mesh shell of the Guangzhou TV tower corresponds to an 1899 patent by Russian engineer Shukhov.

 Height: 634 meters